vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ900/management_governance.md

         * Workload optimization and automation.

-## Features and Tools in Azure for Governance and complicance
+## Features and Tools in Azure for Governance and compliance

 * Azure Blueprints
     * Standardize cloud subscription or environment deployments rather than having to configure features like Azure Policy for each new subscription